aimanparvaiz/hello-world/README.md

 Note: DB might not destroy properly because of an open issue: https://github.com/hashicorp/terraform/issues/18084

-Or you can do to app-deploy, DB, EKS, VPC folders and run terragrunt destroy.
-Sometime destroy timeout of fail depending on AWS behavior, in such cases run destroy again.
+Or you can go to app-deploy, DB, EKS, VPC folders and run terragrunt destroy.
+Sometime destroy timeout or fails depending on AWS behavior, in such cases run destroy again.
 Also, for DB please disable deletion protection.